bjcoleman/katacoda-scenarios/git_immersion/2create.md

 `git commit -m "First Commit"`{{execute}}

+The output indicates that 1 file was changed with 3 insertions (lines added).

 HINT:  If you see a message about "Please tell me who you are" then you forgot to add your name and email address.
 The required commands are in Step 1 of